keharaw/Gayta-Science/index.md

 ## Describing Our Data

 Using a combination of ggplot and matplotlib, we were able to generate visualisations of our datasets.

+## Tweets over time

 ![alt text](Images/line_chart_tweet_count_A.png)
 ###### *Tweets about the LGBTQ+ Community and the World Cup from 29/11/2022 until 15/12/2022*